TangLinjia/tanglinjia.github.io/index.md

 ## Research Experiences

 - **Assessing the security implications of generative AI applications**
->  from September to December 2024
+  From September to December 2024
   Supervised by Prof. [Sihang Liu](https://www.sihangliu.com/) at the University of Waterloo.

 - **RNA-small molecule binding affinity**
-> from February 2025
+  From February 2025

   Supervised by Principal Scientist [Wu Min](https://sites.google.com/site/wumincf/) at A*STAR in Singapore.

 - **Medical Image Generation**
-> from March 2025
+  From March 2025

   Supervised by Ph.D. student [Jasper Zhang](https://jasperzhang.com/) at the University of Toronto and the University Health Network.